ted-ncg/labs/01-validate-setup.md

 ## Clone the Canteen Repository

-1. Make a `trainign` directory for this training class, e.g.:
+1. Make a `training` directory to hold your code for this training class, e.g.:

    * Windows: `mkdir C:\training` and then `cd \training`
    * macOS: `mkdir ~/training` and then `cd ~/training`